|Pilot 1st Lt Charles E. Norton, O-416333 (POW, executed September 30, 1942, MIA) Harpswell, ME

 Fortress Against the Sun, pages 269-270

-Flight Journal Magazine, by Franklin and Kathy Viola who photographed wreck (Dec.
-2000)
+Flight Journal Magazine by Franklin and Kathy Viola photographed wreckage, December 2000

-Thanks to David Tanner for additional photos, news articles and crew photographs.
+Thanks to William Bartsch and David Tanner for additional photos, news articles and crew photographs.

 Are you a relative or associated with any person mentioned?